neg-serg/negwm/README.md

 *flastd* : alt-tab to the previous window, not the workspace.

-*circled* : better run-or-raise, with jump in a circle, subgroups, priorities and more.
+*circled* : better run-or-raise, with jump in a circle, subtags, priorities and more.

 *negi3mods* : application that run all modules and handle configuration of